 This would be a very big red flag – the more students who have trained at the school, the more feedback they have gained (and hopefully improved and adapted the training accordingly) as well as experience in what works and what doesn’t.
 If there aren’t very many reviews or testimonials available, this implies that the school is either very new and hasn’t yet trained many people, or that it hasn’t received good enough feedback that it is willing to share (although seeing negative reviews is not necessarily a bad thing – it shows a level of honesty and transparency from the school – as long as the school can demonstrate what it has done to change or improve things, having taken on board this feedback).

-Now that you know what you want from a yoga training, and what to look out for, why not check out the training at All yoga before you make your final decision?
+Now that you know what you want from a yoga certification course, and what to look out for, why not check out the200-hour All Yoga Teacher Training before you make your final decision?
 Here are some of the highlights:

 All Yoga has been training yoga teachers for over 10 years now, and certifies hundreds of successful graduates each year.
 With so much experience and feedback from so many students, the course has been improved and refined over the years to deliver the best quality training to our students.

-All Yoga limits the number of students per training to a maximum of 20.
-This ensures personalised attention and guidance for each student, as well as hands-on support, and means that students can develop close bonds with their peers.
+All Yoga limits the number of students per yoga teacher training to a maximum of 20-22 students.
+This ensures personalized attention and guidance for each student, as well as hands-on support, and means that students can develop close bonds with their peers.

 We have chosen to focus on Ashtanga-Vinyasa yoga because it gives you a strong foundation in yoga knowledge (including yoga history and philosophy), as well as improving your strength, flexibility and discipline (your focus).
 Since you learn a set sequence, training in Ashtanga-Vinyasa also gives you a foundation from which to create your own sequences (and therefore the ability to teach Vinyasa yoga), as well as the confidence to begin teaching immediately (since you already have a class sequence and don’t need to come up with – and learn by heart – any new ones).